 This page may contain affiliate links.
 To view my full affiliate link disclosure, click here.

 In fact, the ‘Summer Slide’ is a very real thing.
 Children cannot retain what they have learned during the school year if their Summer is void of educational enchantment.
 Google Summer Slide statics and you will be absolutely blown away by the gap that is created for many children during the Summer months.

-There are any fun ways to engage preschoolers in enchanted learning, and for these summer months, let me offer one idea for enchanting your child’s education.
-Take them on a ABC scavenger hunt!
+There are many fun ways to engage preschoolers in enchanted learning, and for these summer months, let me offer one idea for enchanting your child’s education.
+Take them on an ABC scavenger hunt!

 Click on the Pictures to Download the PDF version

 One of the great things about an ABC literacy scavenger hunt is that there are many modifications you can make to allow it to work for your students or children.
 Here are some ideas to make whichever scavenger hunt you decide upon to work best.

 - Clip Board

 - Binoculars (for outdoor hunts, you’ll want to look high and low) (The one linked is great because they work, but you are not out much if a child loses or breaks them)

 - Backpack for outdoor hunts (so you don’t have to carry all the cool nature objects they want to keep).